GAulombard/OC_P7_Poseidon/README.md

 ## Getting started

 - this app runs on port 80, then address is "localhost"
-- the mySQL datase runs on port 3306
+- the mySQL database runs on port 3306

 ### Install DataBase
 - first, run the script data.sql located in src/main/resources/script